MichelNivard/gptstudio/README.md

 # GPTstudio

-GPT addins for Rstudio
+GPT addins for Rstudio, **read the privacy note at the bottom, this is alpha software there is no warranty for anything.**

-## Installation
+### Prerequisite

 1. make and openai.com account (free one will do for now)